 What is it?

-Coaching is a way of providing additional, confidential one-to-one support that can be supported back in the workplace.
+Coaching is a way of providing additional, confidential one-to-one support to explore actionable insights and learning opportunities that can be supported back in the workplace.

-Open to all staff, our coaching scheme has helped many members of staff from all departments and grades.
-Our team of twenty coaches - all York staff - have been externally accredited and undertake regular professional development.
+Open to all University staff (including Academic, Professional support services and technical staff), our coaching scheme has helped many members of staff from all departments and grades.
+Our internal coaching pool - all University of York staff - have been externally accredited and are required to undertake regular professional development.

 I have been telling friends about it, and it made me realise that I really do feel that the University as an institution cares about me, and offers me a way to grow and develop.
 So thank you very much for suggesting this and putting it in place.
 It's a terrific scheme